 When choosing a suitable co witnessing sight, our findings show that you must first understand your needs.
 The best option will rely mostly on your preference and shooting technique, but it is also paramount that you match your co witness sights to your firearm and how you use it.

 In the case of an AR-15 that has flip-up iron sights, it is advisable to use an absolute co witness setup since it will allow you to flip up your sights quickly when the need arises.
 If your iron sights are fixed, a lower ⅓ co witness is better suited for increased vision.
 These instructions are not mandatory, but they can help you get a better aim and a clean, specific shot.

 If your firearm does not use iron sights, co witnessing may not be considered.
 However, you can still opt for an absolute co witness sight configuration for your optic.
 This is due to the fact that the riser is of a level mounting height; therefore, the red dot will be at an adequate distance from the bore per the design of the AR-15.

 Setting Up Co Witness Sights

-Setting up a co witness sight for your firearm requires you to consider a couple of things before beginning.
+Drawing from our experience, setting up a co witness sight for your firearm requires you to consider a couple of things before beginning.
 First, you need to zero your sights and get them positioned.
 If you are applying a lower ⅓ co witness sight and need to change to absolute, you should utilize a riser mount that is capable of assisting you to lower the optic to the level iron sight height.